haskell-works/blog/posts/2018-08-08-data-parallel-rank-select-bit-string-construction.md

 These operators are pretty standard, but pay close attention to the shift operator, which is the standard left shift operator.

-When the bits are laid out in Little-Endian order the left shift will actually shift all the bits *to the RIGHT*.
+When the bits are laid out in Little-Endian order the right shift operator will actually shift all the bits *to the LEFT*.

 In all of the diagrams, bits and bytes will be laid out in Little-Endian because it is the natural layout for succinct data structures but it can be very confusing so bear with me and keep this in mind.

 Our first task is to build the following rank-select bit-string from our text.